jblattgerste/TrainAR/Documentation/manual/ActionNodes.md

 ## AR interactions with Action Nodes

 Interacting with TrainAR Objects in the AR context is possible in two ways: **interacting** and **combining**.
-The node can be set to the type of interaction via the "Action" drop down menu.
+The node can be set to the type of interaction via the **Action** dropdown menu.

 ![](../resources/Action.png)

-This node is set to Interaction.
+This node is set to **Interaction**.
 If the stateflow reaches this point, the node waits for an action by the user.
 If the user triggers an interact with the TrainAR Object specified in **Correct object**, the stateflow continues according to the **Correct**-Output of the node.
 Consequently, if any other action is taken by the user, the stateflow continues according to the **Incorrect**-Output of the node.

 ![](../resources/TrainAR_Action_Combine.PNG)

-For **Combinations** the node works similarly, though two objects have to be specfied: the grabbed objects, so the one the user is currently holding, and the object the grabbed object is supposed to be combined with.
+For **Combinations** the node works similarly, though two objects have to be specified: the grabbed objects, so the one the user is currently holding, and the object the grabbed object is supposed to be combined with.

 ## Custom Action